 Coverline: A line used to help distinguish pre-ovulatory temperatures from post-ovulatory temperatures on a fertility chart.

 Creamy Cervial Mucus: Cervical Mucus that is generally wet and may resemble hand lotion, yogurt, or heavy cream.
 It is considered fertile, but not as fertile as eggwhite or watery cervical fluid.

 Dry Day Rule: One of the four rules of using FAM as birth control: You are considered infertile in the evening (after 6 PM) of any day that you observed no cervical fluid, and your vaginal sensation was dry.

 Dry Days: Days that you observe no cervical fluid or vaginal sensation.

-Eggwhite CF: Very fertile cervical fluid that is generally slippery, clear, and stretchy, and may resemble raw eggwhites.
+Eggwhite Cervical Mucus: Very fertile cervical mucus that is generally slippery, clear, and stretchy, and may resemble raw egg whites.
 Eggwhite CF typically appears in the 2-3 days prior to ovulation.